flhoest/Rubrik/Rubrik-Central/README.md

 - rkFramework.php

 This is the list of functions required to runthe API calls.
-Located [here](https://github.com/flhoest/Rubrik/blob/master/rkFramework.php).
+The source code can be found [here](https://github.com/flhoest/Rubrik/blob/master/rkFramework.php).

 ## Folder Structure